Who we are and why we do it

 Our goal is to explain the news of the day, along with complex economic, political, and global security issues in such a way that the average working man or student can respond to.

 We aren’t hard core conservative, but we are traditional in our biases and premises.
 Every media outlet has an agenda and/or a point of view; we are just honest enough to tell you what ours are up front.
 We are diligent to keep a check on our own biases and premises.
-We do not interested in drinking anyone’s Kool-Aid.
+We are not interested in drinking anyone’s Kool-Aid.

 We have criteria for what we report on and it usually boils down to this; what we find interesting and what goes under reported by the elite media.
 If a story gets well reported by the elite media and they do a fair job reporting it odds are we will not cover it.
 We know that readers like you come here because you want to see what the elite media either buried in the 13th paragraph or decided not to tell you at all.
 If the elite media covers a story with certain aspects of it emphasized, we are likely to emphasize the other parts of the story.

 The why is important because recent history has demonstrated that for far too many people the reasoning and purpose of the First Amendment completely escapes them.
 Quite frankly, the First Amendment is under attack as is objective truth itself.
 How is it that one can leave high school having a basic understanding of freedom of speech and then leave graduate school with a Stalinist’s view of it?